 Don’t underestimate the value of face time

 We get it.
 Everyone’s calendars are overrun by meetings, debriefs, off-sites, one-on-ones… the list goes on.
 But as enablement professionals, you can’t underestimate the power of face time (even if it takes place through a Zoom call).
-Allocate recurring meeting times to encourage alignment and run through enablement efforts.
+Allocate recurring meeting times to encourage alignment (especially sales and marketing alignment) and run through enablement efforts.
 At Guru, we do that in a few different ways:

 Annual SKOs (Sales Kickoffs) provide a yearly time for our bi-coastal teams to get together, hear from our execs, align on roadmaps moving forward, and generally build company-wide morale to set ourselves up for success!